surrealdb/surrealdb.js/README.md

 ### Install for the browser with a CDN

 For fast prototyping we provide a browser-ready bundle.
-You can import it with
+You can import it with:

 ```ts
 import Surreal from "https://unpkg.com/surrealdb.js";